abarbu/haskell-torch/README.md

 etc. Head over to one of the many big libraries that PyTorch has an port over features.

-Two guidelines for contributing: we want fast code and we want code that supports all of the options the original does.
-Horrible code that is fast is infinitely better than elegant but slow code.
-Refactoring in Haskell is awesome and simple so we can clean code up, but every slow piece of code we have is technical debt and a showstopper for anyone that happens to depend on it.
+Three guidelines for contributing: we want fast code, we want code that works exactly like the pytorch code in every way, and we want code that supports all of the options the original does.
+Horrible code that is fast is infinitely better than elegant but slow code!
+Refactoring in Haskell is awesome so we can clean code up, but every slow piece of code we have is technical debt and a showstopper for anyone that happens to depend on it.
 Better to be upfront about not having a feature than to have a slow non-replacement for that feature.

+If you add a model, that model must be exactly the same as the original.
+No shortcuts.
+This includes every parameter, dropout layers, inplace operations, etc. It should produce floating-point equivalent results to the pytorch model.

 If you add a feature, add every option that exists for that feature.
 You will notice that our functions take a lot options!
 Don't be shy.
 That's life in the ML world and the only alternative is to dumb things down, but then they stop being useful for serious research and development.
 Every feature we add that is missing options is technical debt we have to pay.
 We want people to have confidence that when the library says it does X, it does it well and it does it comprehensively.
 No surprises.

 * How does this compare feature-wise to PyTorch?

 This library includes most common features and roughly two thirds of all of the features you would find in PyTorch and torchvision.
 We will soon reach feature parity.
-You will find that some functions are less polymorphic and split up into several alternatives, so the mapping between the two is not one to one.
-Data loading and how networks are written is also rather different.
+You will find that some functions are less polymorphic and split up into several alternatives, so the mapping between pytorch and haskell-torch the two is not one to one.
+Data loading and how networks are written is rather different.
 The major features unavailable at the moment are sparse tensors and a few scalar types like complex numbers.
-They're rarely seen in the real world at the moment and the overhead of adding them in vs focusing on other features hasn't been worth it so far.
+They're rarely seen in the real world at the moment and the overhead of adding them in vs. focusing on other features hasn't been worth it so far.

 * I have a PyTorch module, how do I translate it to Haskell-Torch?